Cushion cut halo diamond engagement ring I bought. More details below…

 To illustrate this, I want you to click on the following images and check out these 2 SI1 diamonds graded by GIA.
 With the interactive videos, can you tell which would be the better diamond to get?

 Video listings from James Allen easily reveal the eyecleanliness of SI1 diamonds.

-As for color, I recommend at least a G color for people who are color adverse and are looking for an icy white appearance.
+As for color, I recommend at least a G color for people who are color averse and are looking for an icy white appearance.
 Again, I want to stress that the choice of G color is largely subjective.
 If you like warmer tones or yellow colored settings, lower color grades like J or K would be perfectly OK for you.

 Speaking from experience, most people who buy cushion cut diamonds actually prefer warmer colors over cool colors.
 The most popular ratings that people buy cushion cuts in are G, H and I colors.

 Buying cushions can be a tricky affair due to the lack of cut information that you can obtain from the grading report.
 You see, when it comes to fancy cuts, 2 diamonds with the same depth/table proportions can look totally different from each other.

 That’s why it’s extremely important to have factual information like videos or ASET scope data to help you assess the diamond.
 I’ve recently purchased a cushion cut halo diamond ring from James Allen and the shopping process is very straightforward.